Author: Eduardo Montero

 - It allows traders to run automated algorithmic strategies, as expert advisors, uninterrupted on a virtual machine hosted on a VPS (Virtual Private Server).

 - It has multiple market analysis and management tools including Smart Trader Tools, cTrader Automate and Autochartist.

 - It has a wide range of online resources, trading guides and webinars in English by trading experts.

-- Allows social trading (only available in some countries), an increasingly popular trading style.
+- Allows social trading (only available in some countries).